Sekanko/Hoidle/README.md

 - You will be given a series of clues related to a country.
 - Your goal is to guess the country based on these clues.

-### 🏷 Current Version

-Currently, the project contains only **"Classic Mode"** but I plan to add more modes in the future.

-### 🕰 Plans for the nearest future
-- Accounts with personal statistics
-- Guess from border shape mode
-- Save your today's guesses

 **_Now feel free to [check it out](https://hoidle.netlify.app/)!_**

 ## ⚙️ Technicals